criticalmanufacturing/portal-sdk/README.md

 Options:
   - ```-TerminateOtherVersionsRemoveVolumes``` - **Position 2** - Flag that controls if the volumes of the versions of the Customer Environment that will be terminated should be removed.
   - ```-Name <name>``` - Name of the Customer Environment to be used

+### Uninstall-App
+Uninstalls an app installed in a CustomerEnvironment's version

+Equivalent to the console command <a href="#uninstall-app">uninstall-app</a>

+Usage: ```Uninstall-App [options]```

+Options:
+  - ```-Name <name>``` - Name of the App to be uninstalled.
+  - ```-Customer Environment <name>``` - Name of the customer environment where the app is installed.
+  - ```-TerminateOtherVersionsRemove``` - Flag that controls if the deployments of the versions of the App that will be uninstalled should be removed.
+  - ```-TerminateOtherVersionsRemoveVolumes``` - Flag that controls if the volumes of the versions of the App that will be uninstalled should be removed.

+    - ```-DeploymentTimeoutMinutes <deploymentTimeoutMinutes>``` - Number of minutes that are allowed to wait for the uninstall to succeed.
+The default is 360 minutes.
+  - ```-DeploymentTimeoutMinutesToGetSomeMBMsg <DeploymentTimeoutMinutesToGetSomeMBMsg>``` - Timeout, in minutes, that the SDK client waits to receive any message from the portal via Message Bus.
+The default is 30 minutes.